jamessaldo/AutomataTheory/README.md

-# TubesTBA
+# AutomataTheory
-Tubes Teori Bahasa Automata
+Final task for Automata Theory subject.

 This code using Java language, and Netbeans application.